 "Yes, well..."
 She trailed off, glancing around her desk.
 "I already have quite a few of those, you see."
 Sorting papers into organized stacks, carrying out shopping lists from one of her superiors, and acting as a messenger owl for her surrounding offices were just a few of the odd jobs that had been pushed upon her that very day.

 "No," he persisted, "not one of those.
 An..."
 He seemed nervous to say it, as if the word that was trying to crawl its way out of his throat would be poison on his lips.
 "An...
-An interview
+An interview for you."

 Lily instantly brightened.
 "I'm always open to those, sir."